harshit1105/DevOps/Python_App/README.md

 ## 🛠️ Application Code

-The application is a basic Flask web app that responds with "welcome" when accessed
+The application is a basic Flask web app that responds with "welcome" when accessed.

 ### 🐍 Flask Application (`main.py`)